American-Soccer-Analysis/itscalledsoccer-r/README.md

 ## Usage

 Any of the `get_*` methods can be used to retrieve the same data made available in the [American Soccer Analysis app](https://app.americansocceranalysis.com/).
 Partial matches or abbreviations are accepted for any player or team names.
 For most methods, arguments _must be named_.
 Additionally, dataframes of complete players, teams, games, and more are also available for joining additional information.
-A variety of examples are below, and full documentation can be found the CRAN documentation, linked above and [here](https://cran.r-project.org/web/packages/itscalledsoccer/itscalledsoccer.pdf).
+A variety of examples are below, and full documentation can be found via the CRAN documentation, linked above and [here](https://cran.r-project.org/web/packages/itscalledsoccer/itscalledsoccer.pdf).

 ```r
 # Initialize the main class